-- O. Preconstruction Meetings.
+O. Preconstruction Meetings.
 Prior to excavating or starting of the work, the subdivider shall call the County to meet together for a preconstruction meeting.
 The developer shall have their contractor present at this meeting.
-This meeting will be in conformance with Section 4.02 of the Box Elder County Public Works Standards. - P. Acceptance of Off-site Improvements.
+This meeting will be in conformance with Section 4.02 of the Box Elder County Public Works Standards.

+P. Acceptance of Improvements.

-- 1. Conditional Acceptance.
-After the completion of all off-site improvements and upon receiving a written statement from the County Engineer/Surveyor that all required improvements have been satisfactorily completed, the County Commission shall conditionally accept the improvements for a one (1) year guarantee period.
-Such approval shall not be given until the applicant's engineer has certified to the County, through submission of a detailed set of "as built" construction plans of the subdivision, indicating location, dimensions, materials and other information required by the County, that the layout of the line and grade of all public improvements is in accordance with the construction plans filed with the final plat.
-One electronic copy of Said "as built" plans shall be submitted in ink on reproducible plat map.
-A minimum of twenty ten percent (210%) of the total principal amount plus the seal coat of the bond, escrow funds, or performance Financial Guarantee or letter of credit commitment, will be held during a one (1) year warranty period. - Guarantee Period.
+1. Conditional Acceptance.
+After the completion of all improvements and upon receiving a written statement from the County Engineer that all required improvements have been satisfactorily completed, the County shall conditionally accept the improvements for a one (1) year guarantee period.
+Such approval shall not be given until the applicant's engineer has certified to the County, through submission of a detailed set of "as built" construction plans of the subdivision, indicating location, dimensions, materials and other information required by the County, that the layout of the line and grade of all improvements is in accordance with the construction plans filed with the final plat.
+One electronic copy of "as built" plans shall be submitted.
+A

+- minimum of ten percent (10%) of the total principal amount plus the seal coat of the bond, escrow funds, or letter of credit, will be held during a one (1) year warranty period. - Guarantee Period.
 The developer shall warrant and guarantee all the 2. improvements within the subdivision will remain in good condition for a period of one (1) year after the date of conditional acceptance by the County, and agrees to make all repairs to maintain the improvements during the guarantee period at no cost to the County.
 The guarantee shall extend to and include, but shall not be limited to, the entire street, sub-grade base and surface, all pipes, curbs, gutters, approaches, sidewalks, fences, and other accessories that are or may be affected by the construction operations.
-Whenever in the judgment of the County Engineer/Surveyor, said work shall be in need of repair, maintenance, or rebuilding, he/she shall cause a written notice to be served upon the developer and thereupon the developer shall undertake and complete such repairs, maintenance or rebuilding.
-The determination of the necessity for repairs and maintenance of the work rests with the County Engineer/Surveyor whose decision upon the matter shall be final and binding upon the developer.
-Upon the developer's failure to perform the required repair work within sixty (60) days from the date of service of such written notice, the County shall have such repairs made, and the cost of such repairs shall be paid for by use of the ten 2(10%) guarantee funds. - Q. Review Cycle Process for Small Subdivision, Large Preliminary Subdivision, and Large Final Subdivision Applications. - 1.
-A "Review Cycle" of a small, preliminary, or a final application shall consist of the applicant's submission of a complete subdivision land use application, the county's review of that subdivision land use application, the
+Whenever in the judgment of the County Engineer, said work shall be in need of repair, maintenance, or rebuilding, he/she shall cause a written notice to be served upon the developer and thereupon the developer shall undertake and complete such repairs, maintenance or rebuilding.
+The determination of the necessity for repairs and maintenance of the work rests with the County Engineer whose decision upon the matter shall be final and binding upon the developer.
+Upon the developer's failure to perform the required repair work within sixty (60) days from the date of service of such written notice, the County shall have such repairs made, and the cost of such repairs shall be paid for by use of the ten (10%) guarantee funds.

+Q. Review Cycle Process for Small Subdivision, Large Preliminary Subdivision, and Large Final Subdivision Applications.